Wisdom Teeth Extraction

 Completely impacted teeth have not come through the gum and may never erupt into the mouth.
 If they are not causing problems or seen as a possible problem, then many dentists will choose to watch them over time.
 If the wisdom teeth are causing problems or likely to cause problems, most oral health specialists will advise to remove them right away.
-Early removal will help to prevent problems, such as an impacted tooth that causes the roots of the second molar to resorb.
+Early removal will help to prevent problems, such as an impacted tooth that could cause damage to the roots of the second molars.

 What problems are often linked to impacted wisdom teeth?

-Bacteria and plaque buildup if the molars are partly erupted
+Plaque buildup and tooth decay if the molars are partly erupted

 A cyst or fluid-filled sac